 2. Withdrawals from an IRA prior to age 59-1/2 may be subject to a 10 percent penalty tax.

-3. Woodmen of the World, its employees and Representatives are not authorized to give tax or legal advice.
+3. Woodmen Life, its employees and Representatives are not authorized to give tax or legal advice.
 Individuals are encouraged to seek advice from their own tax or legal counsel.

 Find a Local Representative

 Search for a representative in your area, visit their website and find contact information.